BobdaFett/schoolPlanner/README.md

 This means that days are going to have classes, and that will be it for now - just a basic calendar.

 At some point, the ability to add the assignments that you have for homework will be added, but a basic framework is essential first.

+This is in a very early testing stage, and will not be accepting pull requests - if anyone finds it :D